 Programmer Response: Probable user error.
 Delete the CONTINUE statement if no related diagnostic appears with respect to undefined statement numbers.
-If there is an undefined statement number related to a label omission on the CONTINUE, then correct the CONTINUE, then correct the problem recurs, do the following before calling IBM for programming support:
+If there is an undefined statement number related to a label omission on the CONTINUE, then correct the CONTINUE statement.
+If the problem recurs, do the following before calling IBM for programming support:

-- Have source and associated listing available. - IEK209I THE STATEMENT HAS AN OCTAL CONSTANT SPECIFIED AS AN INITIAL VALUE.
+IEK209I THE STATEMENT HAS AN OCTAL CONSTANT SPECIFIED AS AN INITIAL VALUE.
 THE VALUE IS REPLACED BY ZERO.